Britney Spears’ Doctor Suddenly Dies, Adding A Twist To Her Conservatorship Drama

 Meanwhile, Britney’s father will likely no longer be her conservator following the singer’s next court hearing.
 Jamie has asked to be temporarily removed from his duties due to illness.

-As previously reported by The Inquisitr, Jamie Spears is also being investigated for child abuse after Britney’s former husband, Kevin Federline, filed a police report against him for allegedly putting his hands the the pair’s 13-year-old son.
+As previously reported by The Inquisitr, Jamie Spears is also being investigated for child abuse after Britney’s former husband, Kevin Federline, filed a police report against him for allegedly putting his hands on the pair’s 13-year-old son.

-Sources tell Radar Online that Brit is furious with her dad over the incident, and that the pair may never be able to mend their relationship because of it.
+Sources tell Radar Online that Brit is furious with her dad over the incident and that the pair may never be able to mend their relationship because of it.

 “Britney is very upset with her father and probably won’t ever speak to him again,” an insider told the outlet, adding that she wants Jamie removed as conservator.